SmartTokenLabs/TokenScript/doc/design_paper.md

 We propose Tokenscript as a solution to overcome the unsolved challenges which prevent to unleash the potential of Tokenization.

 Tokenscript is a program interface for tokenisation.
-It is an XML dialect, descriping the functions provided by the token (through smart contract or not), the method to render it on the user's interface, the ERCs token behaviour templates it uses and the javascript needed to construct transactions and render the token.
+It is an XML dialect, descriping the functions provided by the token, the method to render it on the user's interface, it's ERCs token behaviour templates and the javascript needed to construct transactions and render the token.
+It's a tool to simplify the interaction of a token and the user interface.

 Tokenscript abstracts out the parts of the token behaviour, which are needed to use it in many business contexts: Token information, access methods, UI rendering and much more.
-This allows token to be efficiently marketised and used for integration.
-With Tokenscript you can design complex business logics without affecting the token's basic security foundation.
-You can also easily upgrade those logics, if the real usage shows flaws or hints on improvements.

 With Tokenscript different token providers to not only describe the features of their tokens but also how they are allowed to “act”, e.g. transferability.

-This allows the token to match different contextes and needs.
-Further, the XML dialect can be easily read by any device and software without the need to pull it into the core of the wallet which structures its interaction with the blockchain.
+The XML dialect can be easily read by any device and software without the need to pull it into the core of the wallet which structures its interaction with the blockchain.
 It's also possible to use Tokenscript to perfom token actions on another protocol, without the need to migrate the token smart contract.

 Basically, Tokenscript puts a lot of information offchain, while the core of the token design remains on the chain and the Tokenscript information is signed by the Token issuer.
 This makes it as verifiable as the smart contract itself, while being a set of shared data between the token issuer and it's users.
 In the context of current blockchain terminology it could be described as a *Layer 2* technology for the interaction with token.

-You can imagine it by thinking on a computer program for your music files: Like the token on a blockchain, the music files remain the same, but the software, to play and use them, can change.
+You can imagine it by thinking on a computer program for your music files: Like the token on a blockchain, the music files remain the same, but the software for playing them can change.
 It can be automatically updated to eliminate a bug, or it can change to allow new features, like recording, cutting or fine-tuning the audio frequences.
 Tokenscript is the hinge which connects the software with the token and makes sure that the interaction of both is not arbitrary, but structured by the issuer of the token.

-### Advantages of Tokenscript

-We established that Tokenscript helps to overcome many challenges of Tokenization, mostly in the areas of integrating and updating business logic, transactional behavior and the interaction with different systems.
-Here we will focus on three main advantages of using Tokenscript: Interoperability, Scalability and Security:

-#### Interoperability:

-Suppose a property guru named Peter wishes to create a website called "Peter's Pride Asset", where he selects the best properties available on the market, which are represented by a token which serve as the deliverable.
-Peter can create a listing of those properties with rich information of the current price, location, age of the building and even photos, which the users can purchase with a click.
-Peter doesn't need persmission to do so, because the data of those tokens are on the blockchain.
-In fact, once the tokens are on the chain, everybody can build his own asset portal.

-However, Peter would need to obtain the knowledge local to how to render the token on his website, like how to get the expiration of a token from its holding smart contract.
-If the underlying smart contract has gone through changes, like adding an attribute (e.g. council rate), his website would need to upgrade.
-Similarly, the transaction rule might be updated to require the buyer to submit an identity attestation as part of a purchase.
-Without a speedy upgrade, his users would submit transactions not conforming and get rejected later in the blockchain.
-In the end, he would resort to passing the rendering and trading of the token to the Dapp tied to this token, returning to a centralised status and limiting the innovation and competition in this space.

-The same problems emerges with a lot of application.
-Tokenscript helps Peter to keep his platform upgraded and to better react on events.

-#### Scalability

-Horizontally, the same type of asset might have its token instances across multiple networks like Plasma Chains.
-A buyer is likely to be interested only in assets in Australia, and therefore only connected to the Australian Property network.
-It can be difficult to have an all-knowing node to provided rendered token information for all existing tokens, especially if a network is designed with privacy in mind.
-Therefore, to scale, the knowledge about the token (Tokenscript) must be detached from the access to the token.

-Vertically - by speaking *vertical*, we mean to build upward, to building structured transactions using a token transaction or creating structured tokens on top of a token.
-Such transaction and token access the component tokens.
-For example, if we desire a token which is made up from 1% property tokens risk-distributed over a sample of 100 global cities, a system that can manipulate such a token must be built with the knowledge about member tokens.
-It again cannot depend on the availability, security and openness of the original Dapp tied to that asset.
-Tokenscript would work in the middle for the making of such tokens.

-If we follow the example of Peter's Pride Property website as a Hello World example, it might need the user to submit a transaction not only purchase a token, but also tips Peter in the meanwhile.
-If only the token's issuer's DAPP knows how to assemble a token purchase transaction, this will be impractical for Peter.

-The vertical stack naturally can be a lot more complicated than this, even in simple scenarios.
-You will see one revealed in an e-commerce story in the "Integrate the web" section of this chapter.

-#### Security

-It is impractical to improvise a schema where every transaction the user might sign is rendered in a user-readable format.
-It's easy to start with such an effort with a transaction visualiser tool, interpreting an enigmatic transaction payload to the user, similar to Linux's `identify(1)` command, but ultimately the system integration and UX needs would surpass what a dictionary style transaction visualiser can do.

-Take the 1% property token as an example; a confirmation might look like this: You are going to purchase 1% of property #802820 with 45 Ethers, are you sure?

-The user will be unsure if the glass ceiling designer 2-bedroom house he is watching is #802820.

-A dictionary based translation visualiser cannot go further because correctly rendering the property token requires more than word processing.
-This limit is easily hit even without introducing integration scenarios in the "Integrate the web" section of this chapter.

-Eventually, a transaction is generated with code, and the user would have to delegate the trust to the code.
-In a user's words, I am accessing the website tied to this token, so I will trust that this transaction I am signing is generated for the intention I have while using the site.
-This is a broken trust model, a regression to the TLS model of trusting the site instead of the content.

-Tokenscript is designed to separate token rendering code, and transaction generating code and package them into its container, signed by a party that the user is likely to trust (often, signed by the same key used for deploying a smart contract).
-There are a few trust levels, which we will detail in later chapters.

-A user who is purchasing a 1% property token from Peter's Pride Property recommendation website can be supplied with a rendering and transaction package, signed by the same group of people who created the holding contract of such tokens.
-Therefore the user can purchase assets from any website with a similar level of trust, or purchase it from a WeChat or Facebook private message and know it is the real token being rendered and transacted.

 # Design requirements